-The need for these organs cannot be understated.
+The need for these organs cannot be overstated.
 Every 30 seconds a patient who could have been saved with tissue replacement dies.

 Science has been marching on and at the close of 2016, there were 804 clinical trials underway, with numerous approved and/or marketed products worldwide, and many approved to be marketed in specific regions and countries, according to the Alliance for Regenerative Medicine.
 The group has a list of products that have been approved by internationally-recognized regulatory agencies, as well as products brought to market in the U.S. under The Food, Drug and Cosmetic Act and The Public Health Service Act.

 “The research community has done a tremendous job in developing the field of regenerative biology,” says Kamen.
 There have been significant breakthroughs in cell biology, biofabrication and materials science in the last decades which have laid the foundation for large-scale manufacturing and commercialization of engineered tissues and tissue-related technologies, including tissues- and organs-on-chip.

 “Now it’s time to move out of the lab and into the factory and for that you need a different model,” says Kamen.

 The current model for industry and pharmaceutical companies, explains Kamen, is to only produce something that can be scaled up quickly with low risk.
 However, the tissue engineering field is fragmented and lacks a mechanism with which to turn laboratory breakthroughs into manufactured products.
 And this is where Kamen stepped in, with a team behind him, and created BioFab USA.